flyteorg/flyte/rfc/system/5818-decentralized-agent-config-mgmt.md

   volumes:
   - name: config-volume
     configMap:
-      name: custom-agent-configmap  # The name of the ConfigMap
+      name: custom-agent-configmap
 ```

-However, this still requires the change in the centralized propeller `Deployment` yaml file change, which does not differ from the existing direct modification on the centralized propeller config map.
-The same issues will be existing.
+However, this still requires modifications to the centralized Propeller `Deployment` YAML file, which is similar to the current approach of directly updating the centralized Propeller ConfigMap.
+Thus, the same challenges will persist.

 ## 7. Potential Impact and Dependencies

-The change requires the authentication and authorization to K8s API server.
+This change requires authentication and authorization to the Kubernetes API server.
+However, this should not be an issue because:
-This is not a problem because

-* using propeller or admin's service account is enough to authenticate with K8s API server
+* The Propeller or Admin's service account can authenticate with the Kubernetes API server.
-* propeller or admins is in the controller plane and enterprise security approves (process authorized) the propeller/admin to CRUD ConfigMap objects.
-The deployment Helm template should be adding the role to CRUD ConfigMap.
+* The Propeller or Admin operates in the control plane, and enterprise security already authorizes these roles to perform CRUD operations on ConfigMap objects.
+The deployment Helm template should include a role with permissions to manage ConfigMaps.

 ## 8. Unresolved Questions

-Not that I am aware of based on the discussion in #flyte-agents so far
+None that I am aware of, based on the discussions in the `#flyte-agents` channel so far.

 ## 9. Conclusion

-Flyte's agent framework has enabled teams to efficiently develop, test, and release custom agents.
-By supporting decentralized custom agent configuration management, we streamline deployment and operations while unlocking the full potential of Flyte’s decoupled architecture.
+Flyte's agent framework has empowered teams to efficiently develop, test, and release custom agents.
+By supporting decentralized custom agent configuration management, we can streamline deployment and operations reliably while maximizing the benefits of Flyte’s decoupled architecture.

 **Recommendations:**